birds-on-mars/canairy/README.md

 4. Build the image: `docker build --rm -t openairflow:v1 .` (this step might take quite long, up to several hours)

 ## Starting OpenAirFlow
-Run `docker run -it --device /dev/snd -p 8080:8080 --name openairflow --restart unless-stopped openairflow:v1`
+Run `docker run -it --device /dev/snd -p 8080:8080 --name openairflow --restart unless-stopped <image name>` Replace `<image name>` with `birdsonmars/openairflow:v1` if you pulled from Docker Hub or with the name you chose with the `-t` flag if you have built the image yourself (eg `openairflow:v1`)

 - The `--device /dev/snd` flag provides the docker container with access to the audio device.
 - The `-p 8080:8080` forwards port 8080 from the host to port 8080 of the docker container (where airflow is running).
 Change the first port however you like if needed.
 - `--name openairflow` (optional) defines the name of the container.
 Change it as you like.
 - `--restart unless-stopped` will restart the docker container after rebooting the Raspberry Pi.
 To stop it run `docker stop <container ID or name>`.
 You can get the ID or name with `docker ps`.
-- `openairflow:v1` is the name if the docker image to start
+- `<image name>` is the name if the docker image to start

+The Docker container is now running in the terminal and will always restart if closed or after rebooting the Raspberry Pi, until you stop it with `docker stop <container ID or name>` (get the ID with `docker ps`).
+We will use that to make sure the correct sound device is used.
+Depending on the Raspberry Pi Model, the Docker container might play sounds to the HDMI device while a monitor is connected.
+Fix this by unplugging any monitor and restarting the Raspberry Pi by cutting its power.

 ### Changing the config and sound file
 To load your own config and/or sound file(s) into the docker container you need to have a folder containing the config.yml and/or sound file you want to use.